 The pipes are said to herald the announcement of a marriage, and also to be heard on stormy nights.
 His apparition is also said to have been seen in the grounds of the castle, both on Piper’s Brae and near the ruinous collegiate church.

-Everything you need to know about Ayrshire and Arran
+Read more about Ayrshire and Arran

 Edinburgh Castle is reputed to be one of the most haunted spots in Scotland and wherever you are in the city, you can’t escape its looming presence.
 And Edinburgh itself has been called the most haunted city in all of Europe.
 Communities are believed to have lived on the castle site since the 9th century, and there has been a Royal castle here since the time of David I in the 11th century.